 How to stripe a lawn And Other Mowing Tips

-How to stripe a lawn is one of the hottest inquires PPLM gets asked to discuss by homeowners and professionals alike thanks to the signature Picture Perfect style we leave on the lawns we maintain.
-That being said, there are several other aspects to mowing technique that are just as important to both the health of your lawn and its appearance.
+How to stripe a lawn is a question homeowners frequently ask.
+When you are ready to mow your lawn, there are several other aspects to mowing technique that are just as important to both the health of your lawn and its appearance.
 Mowing height, blade sharpness, and bagging vs. mulching are important considerations as well.
 Once these basic mowing tips are understood and mastered, a homeowner will be ready to learn how to stripe a lawn.

 Proper Mowing Height